June 10, 2025 (5mo ago) — last updated November 21, 2025 (13d ago)

 Examples of the Law in Action

-Visionaries such as Steve Jobs, Oprah Winfrey, and Ray Dalio credited meditation or contemplative practice with improving focus and decision-making.
-These practices help leaders return to a grounded center and access fresh ideas.
+Visionaries such as Steve Jobs, Oprah Winfrey, and Ray Dalio credited meditation or contemplative practice with improved focus and decision-making.

 Practical Tips for Harnessing Pure Potentiality

-• Practice silence: start with 5–10 minutes daily and work up to 20–30 minutes
+• Practice silence: start with 5–10 minutes daily and build up to 20–30 minutes

-• Connect with nature: take regular walks without devices to restore presence
+• Connect with nature: take device-free walks to restore presence

 • Cultivate nonjudgment: notice thoughts without labeling them